vincentjiang10/choice-game/README.md

 - Add quick-time choices.
 (Use the wait() function)
 - Include a pause option.
 (Signals)
 - Multiple save files.
 (Working with files + file stats)
+- Keep track of when every save file was saved. (read the metadata)
 - Customize the protagonist's name.
 - Custom-drawn pictures.
 - Ask the player if they want to enable autosave.